 - 7.1 Section 2 (1)(I) of the Act states that "new invention" means any invention or technology which has not been anticipated by publication in any document or used in the country or elsewhere in the world before the date of filing of patent application with complete specification, i.e., the subject matter has not fallen in public domain or that it does not form part of the state of the art'.
 For the purpose of ascertaining the novelty during the examination, the prior art is to be construed as prescribed under Section 2 (1)(I) and Section 13 (read with Sections 29 to 34) of the Act.
 The Manual of Patent Office Practice & Procedure has set out the guidelines for assessment of novelty of inventions (Chapter 8, Para 08.03.02) that may be referred to. - 7.2 Documents: It should be noted that while assessing novelty (as distinct from inventive step), it is generally not permitted to combine separate items of prior art together.
-It is also not permissible to combine separate items belonging to different embodiments described in one and the same document, unless such combination has specifically been suggested or essentially linked to one another.
-If a Markush formula covers innumerable compounds and if some of the compounds fall within one prior art and certain other compounds fall within another prior art, in such cases all these prior art documents are to be cited.
+It is also not permissible to combine separate items belonging to different embodiments described in one and the same document, unless such combination has specifically been suggested or essentially linked to one another If a markush formula covers innumerable compounds and certain other compounds fall within another prior art, in such cases all these prior art documents are to be cited.
 A generic disclosure in the prior art may not necessarily take away the novelty of a specific disclosure.
+A specific disclosure in the prior art takes away the novelty of a generic disclosure".